-- PSI/BAR selector changes the pressure display on the Run Screen and the Pressure Control Screen; press to display output pressure as psi or bar. - STOP button flashes to indicate the machine is on and can be stopped by pressing this button. - PRESSURE indicator displays the output pressure. - PRESSURE switch; the ▲ or ▼ arrow indicates high or low pressure. - PRESSURE COMMAND, press the numeric field to display the keypad in Figure 4-6 and set the desired operating pressure.
+- PSI/BAR selector changes the pressure display on the Run Screen and the Pressure Control Screen; press to display output pressure as psi or bar - STOP button flashes to indicate the machine is on and can be stopped by pressing this button - PRESSURE indicator displays the output pressure.
+The PRESSURE indicator will not display if the machine is not equipped with the optional pressure transducer. - PRESSURE switch; the ▲ or ▼ arrow indicates high or low pressure - PROPORTIONAL PRESSURE CONTROL; increment/decrement pressure allows the pressure to be set in 1% increments; press the ▲ or ▼ arrow to set the pressure from 0 to 100%

-4.7 Setup Screen
+4.7 Setup Screens